 "Tonight I'm going to eat dinner, take a shower, read for 20 minutes, and go to bed by 10:30.
 No phone after 9."

-For detailed evening strategies, see Late-Night Urges.
+For detailed evening strategies, see Late-night urges.

 When willpower is low, environment matters more than intention.
 Pre-load your environment: